RParedesPalacios/Layers/Tutorial/readme.md

 ~~~

 **Note** that there is a new dataset [tinytraining.bin](https://github.com/RParedesPalacios/Layers/blob/master/examples/MNIST/Other/tinytraining.bin) that has only 500 supervised samples.
-Network N2 use oly this samples for the supervised part while network N1 uses the complete data set, 60000 samples.
+Network N2 use only this samples for the supervised part while network N1 uses the complete data set, 60000 samples.
 See the networks:

 N1![N1](./figs/sharingN1.jp2)
 N2![N2](./figs/simulN2.jp2)